Law & Technology Certificate Program

 - Completion of at least three additional Law & Technology courses.

 For a complete list of Law & Technology offerings please visit the courses page.
 Courses cross-listed in the Intellectual Property and Technology Law category are not pre-approved to count toward the course component.
-Students may seek permission to count a cross-listed course toward the certificate requirements by contacting Julia Tier at email@example.com.
+Students may seek permission to count a cross-listed course toward the certificate requirements by contacting BCLT at firstname.lastname@example.org.

 - An activity component, fulfilled by substantial participation in at least one approved activity for two semesters, or two approved activities for one semester.
 This requirement is designed to encourage students to develop collaborative working skills and to complement the substantive knowledge derived from course-related work.
 The list of approved activities will be reviewed periodically by BCLT.
 Participating in the following activities satisfies the activity component: